savonet/book/audio.md

 The above functions can also be used in order to insert jingles (or ads) when some metadata is present.
 For instance, we suppose that we have a music source `s`, perhaps generated by a playlist: when a track has the metadata `jingle` set to `true`, we want to play a jingle beforehand.
-One way to perform this is
+One way to perform this is\indexop{request.queue}

 ```{.liquidsoap include="liq/jingles-metadata.liq" from=10}
 ```